How Yogurt Might Help Fight Inflammation

 “People who are obese have chronic inflammation, which is why there are diseases associated with obesity, like cardiac disease,” says Caroline Childs, a lecturer in nutrition at the University of Southampton.
 “So if you can reduce the inflammation, you might have less associated diseases.”

-Bradley Bolling, a food-science professor at the University of Wisconsin-Madison decided to put some women on a yogurt-heavy diet.
+Bradley Bolling, a food-science professor at the University of Wisconsin-Madison, decided to put some women on a yogurt-heavy diet.
 He and his colleagues had 60 women, half of whom were obese, eat 12 ounces of low-fat yogurt every day for nine weeks.
 A control group ate a non-dairy pudding during that same time.
 Then, they measured the levels of proteins excreted by immune cells to determine how much inflammation was in these women’s bodies.

 In a study released late last year in the British Journal of Nutrition, Bolling and his colleagues found that the yogurt-eating group saw improvements in some markers of inflammation.
 (And, for some of the biomarkers, only the obese group improved.)